nspcc-dev/neo-go/README.md

 ### Importing mainnet/testnet dump files

-If you want to jump-start your mainnet or testnet node with [chain archives provided by NGD](https://sync.ngd.network/) follow these instructions (when they'd be available for 3.0 networks):
+If you want to jump-start your mainnet or testnet node with [chain archives provided by NGD](https://sync.ngd.network/), follow these instructions:
 ```
 $ wget .../chain.acc.zip # chain dump file
 $ unzip chain.acc.zip
 $ ./bin/neo-go db restore -m -i chain.acc # for testnet use '-t' flag instead of '-m'
 ```

-The process differs from the C# node in that block importing is a separate mode, after it ends the node can be started normally.
+The process differs from the C# node in that a block importing is a separate mode.
+After it ends, the node can be started normally.

 ## Running a private network